 - Travel can allow us to temporarily leave our day-to-day obligations in order to obtain perspective, contemplate deeper questions, reflect on our experiences and obtain rest.
 National Geographic Expeditions offers some of the most interesting travel information in the world, though a trip to your local state park can sometimes even be more enlightening (Google search 'my local state parks')!

 - Volunteering can provide for a healthy spiritual life.
 Like bathing, serving others through volunteering is best repeated frequently.
 Search for a local rescue mission or food pantry, or explore initiatives which support the horse such as World Vets, Equitarian Initiative, Veterinarians Without Borders, AAEP Foundation projects, Texas Equitarian Project, and FullBucket's "Get Plugged In."

 - Mentoring - whether as a professional mentor or personal mentor - is a beneficial spirit builder as you are helping others achieve their dreams.
-Community mentoring programs such as Big Brothers/Big Brothers or mentoring opportunities through professional organizations or colleges of veterinary medicine can provide meaningful connections.
+Community mentoring programs such as 4-H and Big Brothers/Big Brothers or mentoring opportunities through professional organizations or colleges of veterinary medicine can provide meaningful connections.

 - Gratitude Journal.
 Gratitude activates parts of our brain related to the release of dopamine, a transmitter typically associated with feelings of happiness.
 When writing in a gratitude journal, the dopamine cycle kicks in.
 The more you note things to be grateful about, the more your brain responds in positive ways.